Enhance Your Academic Journey with a Social Justice Minor.

 Whether you’re interested in combating social inequalities or seek to learn more about Diversity, Equity, and Inclusion, Marist’s Social Justice minor allows you to customize your academic journey to best suit your career goals.
 The Social Justice minor is open to all students from any major.
 Discover potential career paths below.

-Criminal Justice Major, Social Justice Minor
+Crime and Justice Studies Major, Social Justice Minor

-Criminal Justice majors learn and apply critical thinking and criminological theory to address the issues pertinent to the creation of a just society.
+Crime and Justice majors learn and apply critical thinking and criminological theory to address the issues pertinent to the creation of a just society.
 Paired with a Social Justice minor, students can expand their knowledge and understanding by pursuing classes such as Race and Crime and Juvenile Justice.

 Political Science Major, Social Justice Minor